The Government Wants Kylie Jenner’s Help With The Coronavirus

 Advertisement

 “Young people may be at higher risk than we previously thought,” Dr. Adams explained.
-It's true: Although it was originally believed that older people were more susceptible to COVID-19, a new Centers for Disease Control and Prevention report showed 20% of those hospitalized were between 20 and 44.
+It's true: Although it was originally believed that older people were more susceptible to COVID-19, a new Centres for Disease Control and Prevention report showed 20% of those hospitalised were between 20 and 44.

 “Thereare concerning reports coming out of France and Italy about some youngpeople getting seriously ill and very seriously ill in the ICUs,” DeborahBirx, the White House coronavirus response coordinator, said in apress conference on March 18.